ETHZ-INS/DLCAnalyzer/README.md

 ![](README_figs/README-unnamed-chunk-57-1.png)<!-- -->

-As you can see here, the time floating seems to increase in the later bins compared to the earlier bin
+As we can see here, the time floating seems to increase in the later bins compared to the earlier bin.

 ## Training a machine learning classifier on a single file

-This section requires a working install of the keras library which itself requires a working anaconda and tensorflow install!
+This section requires a working install of the `keras` library which itself requires a working anaconda and tensorflow install!
 Here we will explore how a neural network can be trained to recognize complex behaviors.
 We will work with the forced swim test data (FST).

-first, we will see how we can generate features from one single file and add the labeling data from a human experimenter to it.
-We start with our standard pipeline to load, clean and calibrate the data
+First, we will see how we can generate features from one single file, and add the labeling data from a human experimenter to it.
+We start with our standard pipeline to load, clean and calibrate the data:

 ```r